OpenElectionData/oedi/_academy/detecting-bias-in-ballot-qualification.en.md

 Similarly, let’s see what percentage of female candidates were rejected across different political parties.
 Before you do the calculation, given what you know from the percentage of women accepted, what do you expect the rejected percentages to look like?

-If you need some help with the calculations, click here.
+If you need some help with the calculations, scroll down.

 Divide the number of accepted female candidates (column I, nFem_Rej) by the number of female candidates (column G, nFem_Cand)!